 Something we’ve long-maintained around the Dealbreaker office is that hedge fund manager Jim Simons would make a great fairy godmother, what with his soothing voice, white beard, and the fact that he’s really just a lovable math teacher who happened to make a zillion dollars by tinkering away the computers in his garage and would be happy to lend the powers of his magic cigarette wand to those in need.
-So we were extremely pleased to see our fantasy brought to life by way of an anecdote from Scott Patterson’s new book Dark Pools, in which Simons seems to appear out of nowhere, just like a FGM would, sprinkles unexpected gifts on a young man and woman (of both hope* and nicotine), and then disappears as quickly as he came via golden carriage.
-(We also appreciate that Simons is the kind of FGM that will laugh in your face as you explain to him what a quant fund is, not realizing you’re talking to a guy who’s got some experience there.)
+So we were extremely pleased to have our attention brought to an anecdote from Scott Patterson’s Dark Pools, in which Simons seems to appear out of nowhere, just like a FGM would, sprinkles unexpected gifts on a young man and woman (of both hope* and nicotine), and then disappears as quickly as he came via golden carriage.
+(We also appreciate that Simons is the kind of FGM that will laugh in your face as you explain to him what a quant fund is, not realizing he’s got some experience there.)